2019 Boston Uprising season: Regular season

 Boston opened their season on February 14 with a match against the New York Excelsior; Boston lost the match 2–1 loss.
 The Uprising's next match was against the Houston Outlaws three days later.
 Main tank Cameron "Fusions" Bosworth performed solidly in the match, as the team took a 3–2 victory.
 The following week, Boston lost to the Shanghai Dragons by a 1–3 score, giving the Dragon's their first-ever franchise victory.
 Boston clinched the sixth, and final, seed of the Stage 1 Playoffs.
 The Uprising faced the top-seeded Vancouver Titans in the Stage 1 Quarterfinals on March 21.
 They did not win a single map against the Titans, losing the match 0–3.

-Two days prior to Boston's first match of Stage 2, the Uprising signed support player Zion "Persia" Yang, who had most recently played for Talon Epsorts of Overwatch Contenders Pacific.
+Two days prior to Boston's first match of Stage 2, the Uprising signed support player Zion "Persia" Yang, who had most recently played for Talon Esports of Overwatch Contenders Pacific.
 On the same day, Boston traded flex tank Lucas "NotE" Meissner to the Dallas Fuel in exchange for flex tank Richard "rCk" Kanerva.
 Boston failed to claim a Stage 2 playoff berth.

 In Stage 3, the Uprising went on a season-high 6-game losing streak, which was snapped on June 23 with a 3–2 win over the Paris Eternal.
 The team ended Stage 3 with a 1–6 record.